 Tax Rates

-The Tax Rate Object
+The Tax Rate object

 Accounting service providers are usually pre-configured with a set of tax rates available in the business' country of operations.
 A business can modify those tax rates accordingly as well.
 This makes it easier to apply rates without having to remember them.